 What Are The Characteristics Of A Successful Fitness Niche?

-One important distinction to make here is that a successful niche isn’t just measured by how much money you make, but also if the correct audience is coming in, and they’re receiving the service they need.
+A successful niche isn’t just measured by how much money you make, but also if the correct audience is coming in and if they’re receiving the service they need.

-Though you’re undoubtedly looking to make a stable living, picking a personal trainer niche is how you will carry something that you care about into your career, while still making it profitable and thoroughly enjoyable.
+Though you’re undoubtedly looking to make a stable living, picking a personal trainer niche is a way to carry something that you care about into your career while still making it profitable.

-So, while success in your personal career could be measured by your income, it shouldn’t be the primary focus if you’ve opted for a specific fitness niche.
+So, while success could be measured by your income, it shouldn’t be the primary focus if you’ve opted for a specific fitness niche.
 Instead, you can measure your success through:

-• If you have experience in the area – Another way to determine just how successful you are in your personal trainer niche is your level of experience in that area.
+- Your experience in the area.
+Another way to determine just how successful you are in your personal trainer niche is your level of experience in that area.
 More clients and more business equals more experience, as well as a greater level of expertise with which to plan your sessions.

-While your personal trainer salary will inevitably be a factor that motivates you, it’s vital to recognise that it shouldn’t be the only thing you strive for, and that having the right client base that you provide the best possible service for is far more important.
+While your personal trainer salary will inevitably be a factor that motivates you, it’s vital to recognise that it shouldn’t be the only thing you strive for.
+Having the right client base that you provide the best possible service for is far more important.

 Is Having A Fitness Niche Profitable?